 International engagement with China on transplant policy will nevertheless resume, according to Dr. Francis Delmonico, the former head of The Transplantation Society who led discussions with Huang Jiefu in previous years.
 Speaking at the workshop, he said that international medical organizations would hold a conference in China this summer, helping the authorities there with their establishment of an ethical transplantation system.

-And yet there appear to be no plans by these groups to hold Chinese authorities accountable for what has been termed the “slaughter” of tens of thousands of prisoners of conscience for commercial reasons.
+And yet there are no laws on the books banning the practice, nor do there appear to be any plans by these groups to hold Chinese authorities accountable for what has been termed the “slaughter” of tens of thousands of prisoners of conscience for commercial reasons.

 ‘Several Thousands Died From Organ Harvesting’